Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Background

 The parameter $\varepsilon$ controls the level of privacy of the algorithm as it defines how much the probability of an output can vary when adding or removing a sample.
-Typically, $\varepsilon=1$ is considered a reasonable value in terms of provided protection.
-The parameter $\delta$ can be interpreted as a probability of ``total privacy failure".
-One possible instance of this $\delta$-failure could be that with probability $1-\delta$, the model will behave like pure DP (\emph{i.e.}, $\varepsilon$ differential privacy) while with probability $\delta$ (\emph{i.e.}, the failure probability), there will be no privacy guarantees at all. $\delta \ll \frac{1}{\norm{1}{\dataset}}$ is considered to be an absolute requirement since a $\delta$ of order $\mathcal{O}(\norm{1}{\dataset})$ could enable the total release of some samples of the dataset.
+Typically, $\varepsilon=1$ is considered a reasonable value in terms of provided protection~\cite{choice_epsilon}. \emph{Pure DP} refers to when $\delta = 0$, while \emph{approximate DP} corresponds to values of $\delta>0$.
+Indeed, $\delta$ can be interpreted as a probability of ``total privacy failure".
+One possible instance of this $\delta$-failure could be that with probability $1-\delta$, the model will behave like pure DP while with probability $\delta$ (\emph{i.e.}, the failure probability), there will be no privacy guarantees at all. $\delta \ll \frac{1}{\norm{1}{\dataset}}$ is considered to be an absolute requirement since a $\delta$ of order $\mathcal{O}(1/\norm{1}{\dataset})$ could enable the total release of some samples of the dataset.